pinei/edgyR-pi/README.md

     -   Raspberry Pi 4 has a quad-core ARMv8 64-bit CPU.

     -   4 GB RAM: This is the minimum recommended environment for `edgyR`.
-        I use a 64 GB microSD card and an external 1 TB hard drive.
+        A 64 GB microSD card should be fine for docker use.

 2. Set up Docker runtime